-Last updated: April 19, 2017 The world of toilet stools is a surprisingly competitive space.
-There are major brands, competitive new comers, and everything in between.
-But how do you find the best toilet stool that fits your personal preferences?
+Last updated: September 12, 2017 Toilet stools are a great way to alleviate bowel and digestion issues without the need for medicines or laxatives.
+You can prop your legs up and let your colon straighten out, which we cover below in our overview.
+But now that you’re looking, you should know that the world of toilet stools is a surprisingly competitive space.
+There are major name brands, competitive new comers, and everything in between.
+And not all toilet stools are the same, so how do you find the best toilet stool that fits your personal preferences?

 While every single one of these toilet stools is designed for one thing (better poos), they still have their own nuances and features that set them a part.
 Or at least gives you, the consumer, options to choose from.

-What we’ve gone ahead and done was collect a list of the top selling toilet squat stools as well as provide our own opinion on what to look for in a new toilet seat.
+What we’ve gone ahead and done was collect a list of the top selling best toilet stool options as well as provide our own opinion on what to look for in a new toilet seat.

 You can find that below.